Hurst Lodge School

-Hurst Lodge School, established in 1945, is a non-selective independent school in originally based in Ascot, Berkshire, England, for girls and boys aged three to eighteen, with about 250 children of all ages.
+Hurst Lodge School, established in 1945, is an independent school originally based in Ascot, Berkshire, England, for girls and boys aged three to eighteen, with about 250 children of all ages.
 The school is now located in Yateley.

 Overview

 Hurst Lodge School, originally established in 1945 is located at Yateley Hall in Hampshire.
 The school moved to the Blackwater, Hampshire site, following a merger with Hawley Place school in 2018.
-The school was known as HawleyHurst between 2018 and 2020, In 2020, however, the school was renamed Hurst Lodge school, returning to the same ethos and with the same leadership team as Hurst Lodge School that was based in Ascot Berkshire.
+The school was known as HawleyHurst between 2018 and 2020, In 2020, however, the merged school closed.
+A new school then opened and renamed Hurst Lodge school, returning to the same ethos and with the same leadership team as Hurst Lodge School that was based in Ascot Berkshire.

 In September 2021, the whole school relocated to a new permanent base, Yateley Hall in Hampshire.